ejasmuhamed/stories/content/posts/slow-is-fast.md

 _These are not regrets but learnings from the mistakes that I have done whilst building my career.
 I lead a team of engineers now.
 I was created from the learnings, advices from wise people and moreover a lot of trial and error.
 I wish people to the slow but fast alternate journey._

 _Thanks to [Faris Mohamed](https://farismohamed.me/) for unintentionally giving me the title to this story.
-(He mentioned ‘slow is fast’ in a random deep conversation we had)_
+(He mentioned ‘slow is fast’ in a random deep conversation we had.)_